New York Institute of Technology Data & Information Overview

 Student Loan Debt

-How Much Money Do NYIT Graduates Make?bachelor's degree recipients from NYIT make around $55,100 per year during the early years of their employment.
-This is good news for future NYIT graduates since it is 38% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do NYIT Graduates Make?students who graduate from NYIT with a bachelor's degree go on to jobs where they make an average salary of $58,013 in their early years.
+That's great news for NYIT students since it is 37% more than the average college graduate's salary of $42,485 per year.

 Location of New York Institute of Technology